Did You Know About the Arborvitae Varieties?

-Beautiful, useful Arborvitae (Thuja) come in both upright tree form, and in smaller shrub form.
-Nature Hills offers both but we keep them separated into Trees and Shrubs.
+Beautiful, useful Arborvitae (Thuja) come in both upright tree form, and in a smaller shrub form.
+Nature Hills Nursery offers both arborvitae varieties, but we keep them separated into trees and shrubs.

 Check out our collection of upright forms that come in varying widths and mature heights >> Arborvitae Trees